ChungmanPARK12/grab-integrated-app/README.md

 During debugging, I confirmed that Facebook automatically converted the redirect to HTTPS, which caused a mismatch and broke the login flow.

-#### Redirect URI Mismatch
-Comparing the redirect URI from `expo-auth-session` with the one in the **Facebook Developer Console** showed that even small mismatches caused Facebook to reject the callback.

 #### Expo Go Redirect Limitation
 Expo Go forces `useProxy: true`, meaning the OAuth redirect goes through Expo’s proxy server instead of a native URI.
 Facebook does not support this flow, so the app cannot receive the callback, confirming that a custom **dev-client** is required.